cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 The effect of non-uniform sampling on security was demonstrated to be begnin in {{AHH21}} for the case of Curve25519 and Curve448.
 This analysis however does not transfer to most curves in Short-Weierstrass form.
 As a result, we recommend rejection sampling if G is as in {{CPaceWeierstrass}}.

-## Single-coordinate CPace on Montgomery curves
+## Preconditions for using the simplified CPace specification from {{CPaceMontgomery}}

-The recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{AHH21}}:
+The security of the algorithms used for the recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties {{AHH21}}:

 - The curve has order (p \* c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' \* c') with p' prime and c' a cofactor.